 Weekly natural gas supplies

-Higher natural gas supplies also pressure natural gas prices.
-Lower natural gas prices will have a negative impact on oil and gas producers’ earnings such as Memorial Resources (MRD), Rex Energy, EXCO Resources (XCO), and Antero Resources.
+High natural gas production will add to US natural gas inventories, and it will pressure natural gas prices.
+Multiyear low natural gas prices will affect oil and gas producers such as Rex Energy (REXX), Exco Resources (XCO), and Antero Resources (AR).

-Read the next part of this series for the latest updates on natural gas consumption.
+Please read the next part of this series for the latest update on natural gas consumption.